TikToker Chris Olsen Celebrates 5 Years of Sobriety - E! Online

 Chris has opened up about his struggles with addiction before, sharing in a 2021 YouTube video that things "really went downhill" the summer before his sophomore year of college.

-"I realized I started not being able to go to sleep unless I was under the influence of something," he said.
+"I realized I started not being able to go to sleep unless I was under the influence of something," the content creator, who previously shared he'd gone to rehab for 30 days in high school, said.
 "I would get so anxious and literally feel antsy and fiend for something because I was like, 'I need to get out of myself.'
 I just could not stand feeling my own feelings at that point, and I felt so low about myself, and having drugs and alcohol was such an escape."

 Chris noted his battle with drugs and alcohol continued to get "really bad" after school started, and his family and roommate were worried.
 He added that they ended up staging an intervention, where they each read letters sharing how Chris' addiction impacted their life and what they would do if he refused to get help.